Get Ready for Baby Birds: Tips for Bird Nesting Season

 Strange as it may seem, some birds are actually less likely to visit your feeders during nesting season.
 That’s because they need a tremendous amount of protein to stay strong and help their nestlings grow.
 They generally get that protein from insects.
 So add plenty of native plants to your yard to attract beneficial bugs, and avoid pesticides whenever possible.
 While you’re at it, plant natives that provide lots of seeds and berries, and you’ll have a bird buffet that goes way beyond feeders.

 Once you’ve attracted nesting birds to your yard, of course you’ll want to check out all the action.
 But it’s important to do this in a way that’s safe for the birds, and legal for you.
 Try to visit the nests only during the middle of the day, and limit your visits.
 Your activity can alert predators to the nest’s presence.
 (Want to feel like a real scientist?
-Install your own nest cam!)
+Become a bluebird monitor.)

 In general, look but don’t touch.
 Nearly all birds are protected by the International Migratory Birds act, which makes it illegal to disturb or handle active nests.
 Don’t try to move a nest, even if it’s in an inconvenient spot.
-Get more details on safely observing nesting birds here.
+Get more tips on how to safely observe nesting birds.

 Know When to Help

 If the bird is injured, do not attempt to care for it yourself.
 This is illegal.
 Contact a licensed wildlife rehab center immediately.
 Learn what to do if you find an abandoned bird nest or baby bird.

 Help scientists learn more about nesting birds and their behavior by signing up for the NestWatch program from the Cornell Lab of Ornithology.
 Get certified and then monitor and report on nests in your yard or anywhere nearby.
 The website offers plenty of great resources on birds and their nests, and your data will help monitor the health of bird populations around the globe.